MischaU8/yumyum/modelling/model-a-knob_q_VqlWL9z0Y.md

 Uploaded: 2023-06-18

-yum yum Floyd here with a quick look at modeling a basic knob and plasticity create a circle curve then create a small square curve on the edge of the circle radial array the square curve to
+yum yum Floyd here with a quick look at modeling a basic knob in Plasticity create a circle curve then create a small square curve on the edge of the circle radial array the square curve to